Should you lend your kids money to buy a home?

 "The parents are going to have to work with a title company to create the required deed of trust documents and record these with the county in which the residence is located," says Kevin Gahagan, a certified financial planner and principal of Mosaic Financial Partners in San Francisco.
 "This will secure their interest in the property."

 "A promissory note and mortgage should be executed between the parents and child," he says.
 "Without this, the parents' financial interest in the property could be jeopardized were the child to lose the house to creditors.
 It also provides evidence that the funds provided are a loan and not a gift."

 This formal loan document should state the loan's interest rate, term and transferability, Gahagan says.
 It should also include an amortization table showing the balance remaining and equity accrued at any point in the loan's lifespan.

 To determine what interest rate to charge, you'll need to go to IRS.gov and look up the "applicable federal rate" for the month and year in which you finalize the loan.

-During February 2018, for example, the applicable federal rate for long-term loans was 2.84% if the interest is compounded monthly.
-That's 1.75% percentage points less than the average 30-year mortgage interest rate.
+During June 2019, for example, the applicable federal rate for long-term loans is 2.72% if the interest is compounded monthly.
+That's 1.34 percentage points less than the average 30-year mortgage interest rate.

 There are significant (and complicated) tax consequences if you don't charge at least this amount.
 Failure to do so could create a gift, or the IRS could deem the uncharged interest to be income and tax it.